91³Ô¹Ï

 Continuing at 91³Ô¹Ï after High School Graduation

 When you graduate from high school, you will be able to enroll as a curricular student and continue working toward your degree or certificate at 91³Ô¹Ï.
-Please note that 91³Ô¹Ï degrees and certificates at the Medical Education Campus and the Veterinary Technology Program require a second application process for curricular placement.
+91³Ô¹Ï degrees and certificates at the Medical Education Campus and the Veterinary Technology Program require a second application process for curricular placement.

 Since you are already a 91³Ô¹Ï student, you do not need to reapply.
 Your 91³Ô¹Ï ID and my91³Ô¹Ï credentials will remain the same.

-High school-related holds—such as the WA9 dual enrollment hold and/or WAG homeschool hold—which previously prevented you from self-enrolling in college classes, will be removed on your anticipated high school graduation date.
+High school-related holds — such as the dual enrollment (WA9) hold and/or WAG homeschool hold — will be removed on your anticipated high school graduation date.
 As you prepare to graduate, you are eligible to register for the upcoming academic semester.

 If your hold is not removed at the time of graduation, please complete Form 125-104DE or send your completed high school transcript to DualEnrollment@nvcc.edu.

-my91³Ô¹Ï Tutorials will allow you to access many of 91³Ô¹Ï’s resources, including your VCCS email and academic records.
+my91³Ô¹Ï tutorials show you how to access many of 91³Ô¹Ï’s resources, including your Virginia Community College System (VCCS) email and academic records.

-This survey helps identify your readiness for college-level English and math.
-91³Ô¹Ï also offers a self-informed placement test to guide you in selecting the most appropriate courses.
+The survey helps identify your readiness for college-level English and math.
+91³Ô¹Ï also offers a self-informed placement test to help you choose the most appropriate courses.

 Direct Enrollment and Self-Placement Survey

-Choose Your Program of Study: View the pathways at 91³Ô¹Ï.
+Choose your program of study: View the pathways at 91³Ô¹Ï.
 Reach out to virtual advising or campus advising for assistance.
-Additional guides to help you choose a program are available through Career Services.
+Career Services provides additional guides to help you select a program.

 Review your academic record to see which requirements you've already satisfied.
-Check to see if you’re eligible for credit from AP or IB exam scores.
+Check the webpage to see if you’re eligible for college credit from AP or IB exam scores.

 Review tips for self-enrolling in SIS.
 Refer to the curriculum in the to identify requirements for your program of study at 91³Ô¹Ï.

-Easily access your grades, transcripts, and transfer credits through 91³Ô¹Ï's SIS with our detailed guides.
+Easily access your grades, transcripts and transfer credits through 91³Ô¹Ï's Student Information System (SIS) with our detailed guides.

 Access Academic Records

-Paying for college may seem overwhelming, but it doesn’t have to be.
-Learn more about applying for financial aid and track your progress through the .
+Paying for college may feel overwhelming, but it doesn’t have to.
+Learn more about applying for financial aid.

 If you are interested in applying for services or accessing your profile to view approved accommodations and auxiliary services, please visit the Accommodations and Accessibility Services website.